ISISNeutronMuon/MDANSE/Doc/pages/dynamics.rst

 .. math::
     \lim_{r \rightarrow \infty } G_{\mathrm{d}}(r,\Delta t) = \lim_{\Delta t \rightarrow \infty } G_{\mathrm{d}}(r,\Delta t) = 1

-and the self part of the van Hove function in *MDANSE* is summed do that it only depends on the distance :math:`r`
+and the self part of the van Hove function in *MDANSE* is summed so that it only depends on the distance :math:`r`

 .. math::